Types of Solution on the Basis of Concentration | How Many Types of Solution

 Molality:-

-It is mole of solute in 1 kg solvent.
+It is a mole of solute in 1 kg solvent.
 Dissolved 1.0 mole solute in 1 kg solvent, is called molality.

-Molality(m) = Moles of solute / weight of solvent (in kg)
+Molality(m) = Moles of solute/weight of solvent (in kg)

 Formality of solution